spiceai/docs/spiceaidocs/docs/components/data-connectors/abfs.md

 ## Secrets

-Spice supports several [secret stores](/components/secret-stores).
-See [using referenced secrets in component parameters](/components/secret-stores#using-secrets) for more information on how to manage sensitive data securely.
+Spice integrates with multiple secret stores to help manage sensitive data securely.
+For detailed information on supported secret stores, refer to the [secret stores documentation](/components/secret-stores).
+Additionally, learn how to use referenced secrets in component parameters by visiting the [using referenced secrets guide](/components/secret-stores#using-secrets).